 We are living in a time of tumultuous change.
 There is upheaval of the ecological, political, technologic, economic, and demographic landscapes.
 Some of these changes give reason for hope, while others are just downright scary.
 These landscape changes make it a particularly critical time for re-examining what we do and how we do it at Earth Island.

 In 2016, with the skillful guidance of Jeanne Bell and Marla Cornelius at CompassPoint, we took time to consider what we had learned over the past 35 years, what we believe, and how we can be most effective in our efforts to support today’s environmental movement to protect the Earth.
 Together we built Earth Island’s Theory of Change and Strategic Framework.

 We chose a Theory of Change planning model because we were not interested in a glossy strategic plan to sit up on a shelf, but rather a process that would help us better integrate our work, bring us into a clearer focus on ways to do better, and be flexible and responsive to the changes that will keep taking place.

-Our core priorities of supporting key activist projects, recognizing and mentoring a new generation of youth environmental leaders, and reaching the public with ways to take action have all benefited from this planning work.
-Elements of this work have been integrated into all of our core programs and we are pleased to share the Theory of Change and Values & Guiding Principles document with you here:
+Our core priorities of supporting key activist projects, recognizing a new generation of young environmental leaders, and reaching the public with ways to take action have all benefited from this planning work.
+Elements of this work have been integrated into all of our core programs and we are pleased to share the Theory of Change and Values & Guiding Principles document with you here.